Ukraine

 BACKGROUND:

-Since 24 February 2022, when Russian Armed Forces invaded Ukraine, cities and towns across the country have been bombarded with indiscriminate explosive weapons.
+Since 24 February 2022, when Russian Armed Forces launched a full-scale invasion of Ukraine, cities and towns across the country have been bombarded with indiscriminate explosive weapons.
 The UN Human Rights Council-mandated Commission of Inquiry (CoI) on Ukraine has documented evidence of war crimes committed against the civilian population by Russian forces, including indiscriminate attacks, torture and sexual and gender-based violence.
-The UN has verified more than 10,582 civilian deaths since the start of the conflict while emphasizing that there are likely thousands of unverified casualties.
-The conflict has caused a massive humanitarian crisis, displacing at least 10 million people, including more than 6.3 million who fled to neighboring countries, and leaving 14.6 million in need of assistance.
+The UN has verified more than 11,662 civilian deaths since the start of the conflict while emphasizing that there are likely thousands of unverified casualties.
+The conflict has caused a massive humanitarian crisis, displacing at least 10 million people, including more than 6.5 million who fled to neighboring countries.

 RECENT DEVELOPMENTS: